Gandhi family scion elected leader of India's Congress Party

-New Delhi (CNN)He is the scion of India's most influential political dynasty, the son, grandson and great-grandson of former Prime Ministers, who has often been described as a reluctant inheritor of a storied legacy.
+New Delhi (CNN)He is the scion of India's most influential political dynasty -- the son, grandson and great-grandson of former Prime Ministers, who has often been described as a reluctant inheritor of a storied legacy.

 But on Saturday, Rahul Gandhi will finally be sworn in as the next president of the country's main opposition Congress Party, replacing his mother, Sonia, just days before the results of a closely watched election that has become a critical political test for India's Prime Minister Narendra Modi.

 Modi, and his Hindu nationalist Bharatiya Janata Party, are fighting to retain control of the local assembly in Gujarat, the western Indian state that was ruled by Modi for more than a decade before he became India's leader.
-If the December 18 results of a recently concluded election in that state show big losses for the right-wing BJP, it could give a major boost to the Congress -- and to Gandhi's reputation
+If the December 18 results of a recently concluded election in that state show big losses for the right-wing BJP, it could give a major boost to the Congress -- and to Gandhi's reputation.

-A big win for Modi's BJP, on the other hand, could damage his image just as he formally takes the reins of a political party that has become synonymous with his family.
+A big win for Modi's BJP, on the other hand, could damage Gandhi's image just as he formally takes the reins of a political party that has become synonymous with his family.

 Inevitable rise